Affordable Homeownership

 | Total Homes: | 20 |

-Better Housing Organization is a leader in community revitalization and collaboration with local residents, government, and agencies to create positive and sustainable change.
-Since 1988, BHC has invested a total of $200 million into Greater Richmond.
-BHC will use its NMTC funding to develop 20 units of the Armstrong Renaissance Project — a large-scale redevelopment of the former Armstrong High School located in north Church Hill.
+Better Housing Coalition (BHC) is a leader in community revitalization and collaborating with residents, local government, and organizational stakeholders to create positive change.
+BHC used its NMTC-supported loan to develop 20 homes in the Armstrong Renaissance Project — a large-scale redevelopment of the former Armstrong High School located in the Church Hill neighborhood.
 In 2015, the Richmond City Council adopted a plan authorizing the redevelopment of the site to include up to 300 residential units, a large community building, and expansive open space.
-The vision for the community is to create a mixed-income development with a range of price points for buyers between 60% and 120% AMI.
-The project also will have homes specifically reserved for first-time homebuyers at or below 80% AMI, who will receive $15,000 in downpayment assistance and closing costs.
+The vision for the community was to create a mixed-income development with a range of price points for buyers earning between 60% and 120% AMI.
+The project also has homes specifically reserved for first-time homebuyers earning at or below 80% AMI, who will receive $15,000 in downpayment assistance and closing costs.

 NeighborWorks Columbus